staafl/kaizoku/README.md

 ![alt tag](https://raw.githubusercontent.com/arshad/kaizoku/master/screenshot.png)

 #### Top
-Displays a list of top torrents.
+Displays a list of top torrents by category.

     kaizoku top movies

     kaizoku top tvshows

+To see a list of all categories:

+    kaizoku cat

 License
 --------------